mrschloemp/Nightscout-Ubuntu-20.04/readme.md

 # enabled or disabled at a global level, it is possible to
 # include a line for only one particular virtual host.
 For example the
 # following line enables the CGI configuration for this host only
-# after it has been globally disabled with „a2disconf“.
+# after it has been globally disabled with â€ža2disconfâ€œ.
 #Include conf-available/serve-cgi-bin.conf
 </VirtualHost>

-Spichern mit „strg+x“ –> „Y“–>“enter“
+Spichern mit â€žstrg+xâ€œ â€“> â€žYâ€œâ€“>â€œenterâ€œ

 Standard Konfiguration deaktivieren